Jelmer0314school/yaeger-tutorial/docs/more-entities.md

-![Edit](images/edit.png) Create a class called `BubbleSpawner` that extends `EntitySpawner` in the package `com.github.hanyaeger.tutorial.spawners`.
+![Edit](images/edit.png) Create a class called `BubbleSpawner` that extends `EntitySpawner` in the package `com.github.hanyaeger.game.spawners`.
 Notice that the constructor of `EntitySpawner` accepts a parameter called `intervalInMs`.
 This parameter will define the interval at which the method `spawnEntities()` is called.
 From this method you can call `spawn(YaegerEntity)`.